SIEMbiotic17/Wazuh-SIEM-SOC-Infrastructure-Deployment/README.md

 ## 7. Wazuh SIEM Installation & Configuration

-This section documents the deployment of the Wazuh all-in-one SIEM stack on the Ubuntu Server SOC node.
+This section documents the deployment of the **Wazuh all-in-one SIEM stack** on the Ubuntu SOC server.

 The installation includes: